graphsense/graphsense-transformation/README.md

 instance using the [graphsense-datafeed][graphsense-datafeed] service.

-Mac OSX only: make sure gnu-getopt is installed
+macOS only: make sure gnu-getopt is installed

     brew install gnu-getopt